ld4l-labs/bibliotek-o/README.md

 ## News

 * **2017-06-30** Q2 release of Version 1.1.0
-  * Due to a compressed change cycle this quarter, new issues and pull requests will not be considered.
 * Watch for an announcement of the Q3 release and timeline.